department-of-veterans-affairs/va.gov-team/products/platform/research/customer-support/conversation-guide-Platform.md

 Great.
 Thank you.
 We have another prototype that we would love to get your feedback on.

-- Invite participant to channel, instruct participants to open Slack and join channel, and share screen
+- Invite participant to channel, instruct participants to open Slack and join channel, and share screen if you feel comfortable.

 - Moderator completes form with either frquencet request mentioned in warm-up questions or scenario determined before by previous requested posts